prane-eth/SendAS/README.md

 # CyberSec_Project
-This contains my Cybersecurity project
+This contains the Cybersecurity project

 The user uploads a file.
 It generates a download code along with a download link.